 Housing sale prices and contract rents.
-Property sale values were not collected by the tax authority in a systematic fashion prior to the TTS reform in 2011, as the existing transfer taxes only applied to appraisal values.
-Prior to 2012 transaction records were scattered across 109 local land offices covering all 368 districts.
-We collect these records and append them to the public transaction records which cover all regional markets beginning in 2012Q3.
+Property sale values were not collected by the Ministry of Finance prior to the TTS reform in 2011, during which time transaction records were scattered across 109 local land offices.
+We collect these records and append them to the public transaction data which cover all regional markets beginning in 2012Q3.
 We merge the public transaction records to the confidential property and deeds tax data using the address string, latitude/longitude coordinates, and transaction dates.
-To compute the price-rent ratios pictured in Figure 1, we rely on a property-level survey of contract rents with consistent coverage of the Taipei-New Taipei area during our sample period.
+To compute the price-rent ratios pictured in Figure 1, we rely on a property-level survey of contract rents with consistent coverage of the Taipei-New Taipei area during our sample period.19